How to Transcribe Interviews for Effective Qualitative Data Analysis

 Why Is Transcription Important for Qualitative Data Analysis?

-1. Accuracy in Data Interpretation
+1. Ensuring accuracy in Data Interpretation

 When conducting multiple interviews, transcription helps you compare participant responses systematically.
 It ensures that no content is overlooked during analysis.4.
 Record Keeping